PrincetonUniversity/GPEC/docs/outputs.rst

     **Flag** vbrzphi_flag

-    **Info** The false perturbed magnetic field in the vacuum region on the \left(r,z,\phi\right) grid calculated using the IPEC boundary surface current composed of both the vacuum component and the plasma response.
+    **Info** The false perturbed magnetic field in the vacuum region on the \left(r,z,\phi\right) grid calculated using the GPEC boundary surface current composed of both the vacuum component and the plasma response.

     **Flag** vpbrzphi_flag